 From atomic structures to organismal networks, we decode how life senses and responds

-How are these signals perceived and regulated through biosynthesis and proteolysis?
-Our research integrates cutting-edge approaches from biochemistry, structural biology, molecular and cellular biology, and plant sciences, together with genetics, proteomics, and interactome mapping, to decode sensing mechanisms and their corresponding signaling pathways.
+Our lab studies how these signals are perceived and regulated through biosynthesis and proteolysis.
+We integrate biochemistry, structural biology, molecular and cellular biology, genetics, proteomics, and interactome mapping to uncover the molecular logic of signal transduction.